crazyscot/qcp/MAINTENANCE.md

 * Confirm top-level docs have been updated for any changes since the last release.
 * Update SECURITY.md if this is a new major or minor release.
+* Update the News section in README.md if appropriate.
 * Update man page if required:
   * `cargo xtask man`
     * _N.B.
 This isn't automated in CI to save repeating work across multiple builds._